Intsigstephon/DeepHash-Paddle/README.md

     </tr>
 </table>

-Due to time constraints, I can't test many hyper-parameters
+Due to time constraints, I can't test many hyper-parameters.
+If you have any problems, feel free to contact me by email(451685052@qq.com) or raise an issue.